 If your data/outcomes will not be finalized by the February 15th deadline, we encourage you to submit a late breaking abstract.
 This category is intended for ground-breaking research that was not available at the time of the original abstract deadline, not to offer a second deadline for those abstracts that were not accepted.

 The Academy will be accepting a limited number of late-breaking abstracts.
 The submission site for late-breaking abstracts will open May 1 and close May 30.
 Notifications will be sent in July.

-Accepted late-breaking abstract submissions will be available on the FNCE® mobile app and website, but will not be published in the Journal of the Academy of Nutrition and Dietetics.
+Accepted late-breaking abstract submissions will be published in the October issue of the Journal of the Academy of Nutrition and Dietetics.
 These accepted abstracts will be scheduled for either Sunday, Monday or Tuesday of FNCE® based on their corresponding Learning Need Code.